pmcartney17/letsBuildaGame/README.md

 <br/>2)Make sure Include Normals, Include UVs, and Triangulate Faces are all selected
 <br/>3)Make sure that "Forward:" is set to -Z Forward, and "Up:" is set to Y Up
 <br/>4)Save anywhere <b>but make sure to move it to the games res folder (gameEngine/res)<br/><br/>
+<br/> Notice, make sure that the obj files are in the right format I.E .png or .jgp is specified in the loader
+<br/> Also make sure the image name is put into that game loop as is

+*There is currentley a conflict that needs to be resolved, i do have the code that works, but right now for some reason the github version you can pull has a duplicate error within the code*

 Under Development: